saltastroops/finder-chart-generator/README.md

 ![System option](doc/images/system_option.png)

 Scroll down to the "Extended E-mail Notification" section and add the SMTP server details.
-Here is an example what the these might look like:
+Here is an example of what these might look like:

 ![SMTP server configuration](doc/images/smtp_configuration.png)